Stephen842/Secure-Form-SMS-Notifier/README.md

 __Overview__

 This project is a secure form submission system that generates a one-time encrypted URL upon user submission and sends it to the admin via SMS using Twilio.
-It ensures secure communication between users and admins while maintaining data confidentiality.
+The encrypted URL leads to a web-based software platform for continuous communication between users and admins.
+This ensures secure and seamless interaction while maintaining data confidentiality.

 __Features__